 For technical questions about NIH Figshare, email firstname.lastname@example.org.

 For more information about the NIH Figshare pilot or to share your questions, ideas, or suggestions, email the Office of Data Science Strategy at email@example.com.

 News and Events

-- UPCOMING March 6, 2020: Figshare to host a webinar for NIH intramural researchers
+- March 6, 2020: Figshare hosts a webinar for NIH intramural researchers

 - Feb.
-11-12, 2020: NIH to Host Workshop on Role of Generalist Repositories to Enhance Data Discoverability and Reuse
+11-12, 2020: NIH Hosts Workshop on Role of Generalist Repositories to Enhance Data Discoverability and Reuse

 - Jan.
 17, 2020: NIH announces two new funding opportunities related to biomedical data repositories (PAR-20-089) and knowledgebases (PAR-20-097)